-Windows 8 Blog Three: Don’t let legacy apps block the benefits of open source
+Windows 8 part 3: Don’t let legacy apps block the benefits of open source

 Hidden away in the dark corner of every business there are monsters that scare the bejesus out of many an IT manager.
 They are little legacy applications, often unsupported by their creators, running on old spreadsheets, an ageing Access database or arcane Word macros.

 Now, big legacy applications, the kind that big businesses rely on, are not as frightening.
 They are visible and have the attention of the IT department.
 But little legacy applications might only be needed by a department, or just a few people, for a purpose too obscure to attract serious development money.
 They may be patched on the side, by an IT department with too little influence to force users to move away from their familiar way of getting information, no matter how clunky or awkward they seem to any rational human.

 Yet they remain scary because they can be a drag on any effort to move infrastructure forward and create a standardised environment.
 If there are many of them, they can soak up valuable developer time with little benefit to the business.

 On 26 October, Microsoft released Windows 8.
 The release marks an occasion when IT departments will once again consider their future with the Redmond software giant.
 A radical departure in user interface design, complex licensing issues and additional hardware upgrades may all discourage businesses from blindly moving to another edition of the omnipresent operating system.
 But a niggling feeling about what might happen to those little legacy applications could tip the scales in favour of staying with what they know.

 The truth is, when supporting older applications, it makes little difference whether IT departments stick with Windows or an alternative OS.
 One day they will have to face their demons and retire these troublesome applications or migrate them to another platform.
 If it’s one supported by Microsoft then that might be some help, but they would still need to pay for it.